tony-shifflett/lessonOne/README.md

 }
 ```

-And perhaps assign a different font family to the key words.
+Perhaps we should assign a different font family to the key words to make them stand out.

 ```css
 span {